tdg5/tco_method/README.md

 The list so far:

-- Currently only works with methods defined using the `def` keyword.
+- Class annotations only work with methods defined using the `def` keyword.
 - Class annotations use the [`method_source` gem](https://github.com/banister/method_source)
   to retrieve the method source to reevaluate.
 As a result, class annotations can act strangely when used in more dynamic contexts like `irb` or `pry`.